 Myelination of the brain during infancy progresses in an orderly and predictable fashion which can be assessed with MRI.

-At birth only certain structures are myelinated:
+At term (40 weeks corrected gestation) only certain structures are myelinated:

 central corticospinal tracts